xcart/xcart-docs/_pages/kb_en/products/file_attachments.md

     * from your local server
     * via URL

-2. Choose the file and click **Upload**
+2. Choose the file and click **Upload**.
-  The maximum file size is limited by the server settings.

-3. The file will be added to the product
+The file will be added to the product:
    ![att-3.png]({{site.baseurl}}/attachments/ref_0ZWKcob4/att-3.png)

-  You can add a file description, download the file or re-upload it if necessary.
+If necessary, you can add a file description, download the file, re-upload it or delete it.

-  If you need to delete the file, click the _Trash_ icon next to it.

   _Related articles:_